Nix and NixOS

 In summary, when using flakes, you should move away from legacy commands like

-, and instead use flake-compatible
+nix-env, nix-shell, and nix-channel, and instead use flake-compatible

 reproducibility and consistency: